PeceKr/nodejs-express-mongodb/Readme.md

 ## Run It
 #### Run in *development* mode:
-Runs the application is development mode.
+Runs the application in development mode.

 ```shell
 npm run dev